-Robert Boyle, a chemist and physicist from the 17th century, discovered that the volume of gas, meaning how much space it occupies, is related to its pressure-and vice versa.

-Boyle's Law

-If you pressurize a gas, its volume contracts.
-If you decrease its pressure, its volume increases.

-Boyle's Law

-Pulling up increases the volume and decreases the pressure Pushing down decreases the volume and increases the pressure

-Which characteristic of a fluid affects the pressure in that fluid?

-Depth of the fluid and its Density

-A fluid exerts more pressure at greater depths.
-Deeper in a fluid, all of the fluid above it results in more weight pressing down.

-This causes greater pressure the deeper you go

-Dysbarism is the collective term used to describe the pathophysiological changes that occur when the human body is exposed to altered environmental pressure (rapid changes) and from the resulting abnormal behavior of gases in the body.

-The inverse relationship between the pressure and the volume of a gas explain the change of gas volume inside the body with changes in environmental pressure.

-The ambient pressure which we normally reside is defined (at sea level) as, one atmosphere of barometric pressure (1 ATA atmosphere absolute)
+- Dysbarism is the collective term used to describe the pathological changes that occur when the human body is exposed to altered environmental pressure (rapid changes) and from the resulting abnormal behavior of gases in the body. - The inverse relationship between the pressure and the volume of a gas explain the change of gas volume inside the body with changes in environmental pressure. - □ The ambient pressure which we normally reside is defined (at sea level) as, one atmosphere of barometric pressure (760 mmHg at 33 feet or 10 meter of sea water).
+Hyperbaric exposures add to ambient pressure and hypobaric exposures subtract from it. - The risk of dysbaric disorders can be reduced if the altered pressure to which an individual is exposed be Gradually Returned to normal according to recommended schedules.

-Pressure increases by 1 atmosphere for every 10 meters under water

-'''

-10 m = 2 ATA 20 m = 3 ATA 30 m = 4 ATA .....etc;

-'''

-The ATA is an acronym for atmospheres absolute and is defined to be one standard atmosphere of pressure at sea level.

-Hyperbaric exposures add to ambient pressure by diving under water and hypobaric exposures subtract from it by rapid ascent from sea level to 9000 m in a depressurized cabin.

-The risk of dysbaric disorders can be reduced if the altered pressure to which an individual is exposed be gradually returned to normal according to recommended schedules.

-Risky Jobs to Dysbarism

-Caisson Engineering

-Deep sea divers

-Air Force
+Air Pressure